 One common misconception about hospice is that it is a physical location where care is provided.
 While there are hospice facilities, the term hospice actually refers to a type of care that can be implemented anywhere, such as a person’s home or an assisted living facility.

 Our aides at Minute Women Home Care can help supplement those hours hospice workers cannot be there.
-This allows family members to spend more quality time with their loved one while giving them the space they need to process the overwhelming loss they are about to face.
-Our caregivers are here to help for any number of hours needed throughout the day or night.
+This allows family members to spend more quality time with their loved ones while giving them the space they need to process the overwhelming loss they are about to face.
+Our caregivers are here to help with any number of hours needed throughout the day or night.

 Our hospice services focus on improving the lives of both patients and family members by helping to keep patients comfortable and cared for while providing family members with respite care.

-Our aides are compassionate, considerate of your privacy, and available for any number of hours of care needed, including 24-hour and live-in care.
+Our aides are compassionate, considerate of your privacy and available for any number of hours of care needed, including hourly, 24/7, and live-in care.